kislyuk/watchtower/README.rst

 Watchtower is a log handler for `Amazon Web Services CloudWatch Logs
 <https://aws.amazon.com/blogs/aws/cloudwatch-log-service/>`_.

 CloudWatch Logs is a log management service built into AWS.
-It is conceptually similar to services like Splunk and Loggly, but is more lightweight, cheaper, and tightly integrated with the rest of AWS.
+It is conceptually similar to services like Splunk, Datadog, and Loggly, but is more lightweight, cheaper, and tightly integrated with the rest of AWS.

 Watchtower, in turn, is a lightweight adapter between the `Python logging system
 <https://docs.python.org/library/logging.html>`_ and CloudWatch Logs.
 It uses the `boto3 AWS SDK